techlore/discourse-techlore/docs/README.md

 ![screenshot](categories.png)

 **This is the theme for the [Techlore Discussions](https://discuss.techlore.tech) forum.** It is a fork of the [discourse-air](https://github.com/discourse/discourse-air) theme.
-We do not provide support for self-hosting.
+This theme is only intended for our own use, so we do not provide support for self-hosting.
 This theme is installed alongside a handful of theme components as well:

 - [Dark Light Scheme Toggle](https://github.com/discourse/discourse-color-scheme-toggle.git)
 - [DiscoTOC](https://github.com/discourse/DiscoTOC.git)